 Club(s): Pitt Dance Marathon, intramural volleyball & flag football.

+Hi everyone!!!
 My name is Elizabeth, and I am so excited to meet you all!
 I go by Elizabeth, but a lot of my friends call me Liz so you can call me whatever you like.
 I was born in Detroit, Michigan, but now I live in New Jersey which is great because I love going to the beach.
-I am going to be a sophomore this year and hope to become a pediatrician in the future.
+I am going to be a junior this year and hope to become a pediatrician in the future.
 Although I am on the pre-med track, I love to draw realism portraits of people and all things crafty!
 I also love to play the cello, try new foods and hobbies, travel, watch rom-coms, play volleyball, go shopping, cook, go to art fairs and hang out with my dog.
 I love Pittsburgh because there are so many opportunities to get off campus and do something fun.
 Some of my favorite things I did last year include ice skating downtown and riding the rollercoasters at Kennywood with my friends.
 If you ever need ideas for how to spend your weekends, I have a lot of suggestions!
 Going into freshman year, I was really intimidated and nervous.
 I promise it only takes a few weeks to settle in and meet the most amazing people.
 Although you can usually find me in Hillman Library studying, I would love to go out for coffee or just chat whenever you can!
 I hope you have a spectacular first year!

 Pronouns: she/her/hers